-- 12.01 Current and Valid Gaming Employee License Required.
-Each primary management official and key employee of a Class II or Class III Gaming Operation must possess a current and valid gaming employee license. - 12.02 Continuing Duty to Provide Information.
+- 12.02.1 Licensees may work in multiple positions within the gaming operation.
+If any position requires a Key or PMO license, that position must be indicated on their application and the applicable license for the position must be approved by the Gaming Commission prior to engaging in the duties of that position. - 12.02.2 Performing duties for multiple positions that would infringe upon segregation of duties, or would otherwise cause a conflict of interest, is prohibited. - 12.03 Continuing Duty to Provide Information.
 Each licensee must notify the Commission Licensing Department within 5 business days of all changes that affect or could affect his or her Individual Gaming License.
 This includes personal information changes such as address, telephone number, name, divorce and marriage.
 Financial issues such as bankruptcy, tax liens, garnishments and judgments.
 Finally, legal action resulting in arrest, criminal charges, convictions or civil actions.

-12.03 Eligibility Determination.
+12.04 Eligibility Determination.

-- 12.03.1 Any person determined by the Commissionto be qualified to receive a gaming employee license shall be issued a license.
-No license shall be issued unless a background investigation has been completed on the applicant. - 12.03.2 The Commission shall review an applicant's prior activities, criminal record, if any, and reputation, habits and associations to make a recommendation concerning the eligibility of a key employee or primary management official or other gaming employee for a license.
+- 12.04.1 Any person determined by the Commission to be qualified to receive a gaming employee license shall be issued a license.
+No license shall be issued unless a background investigation has been completed on the applicant. - 12.04.2 The Commission shall review an applicant's prior activities, criminal record, if any, and reputation, habits, and associations to make a recommendation concerning the eligibility of a key employee or primary management official for a license.
 The Commissioners or their delegate will review the recommendation of the Commission.
 If the Commissioners or their delegate determine whether that the licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, then the Commissioners or their delegate shall not license that person in a key employee or primary management official position.